Welcome to the Nebraska Extension in York County

 - Jenny Rees, Extension Educator

 Jenny is the Crops and Water Extension Educator for Nebraska Extension in York and Seward Counties with a focus in irrigated crop production and plant pathology.
-Previously I served as the Extension Educator in a similar role for Clay County for nearly 12 years.
-My degrees are in agronomy and plant pathology from UNL.
-I really enjoy Extension for the flexibility and opportunity to help people.
+Previously Jenny served as the Extension Educator in a similar role for Clay County for nearly 12 years.
+Her degrees are in agronomy and plant pathology from UNL.
+She really enjoys Extension for the flexibility and opportunity to help people.

 - Tanya Crawford, Extension Assistant